dfinity/bitcoin-canister/development-guide.md

 ## Preparing Releases

-The canisters in this repo are deployed in production by submitting proposals to the Internet Computer's [Network Nervous System](https://internetcomputer.org/nns).
+The canisters in this repository are deployed in production by submitting proposals to the Internet Computer's [Network Nervous System](https://internetcomputer.org/nns).

 Below are the steps needed to cut a release: